Learn Types of Loans and their Importance to Lenders

 Whether your lending business only deals with certain types of loans or you're happy to lend for any type of purchase, it's important to know the different types of loans out there.
-The difference between a mortgage loan and a personal loan can be several orders of magnitude, and as a lender you don't want to sign off on a loan that ends up being an outlier of its type.
+The difference between a mortgage loan and a personal loan can be several orders of magnitude, and as a lender, you don't want to sign off on a loan that ends up being an outlier of its type.

 Knowing the different classes of loans can help you optimize your lending business according to the loans that you offer and the customers that are attracted to each product, and understanding the wildly varying timelines and percentage rates can help you get a handle on your cash flow issues.
 To make matters more confusing, some loans may be secured by collateral, such as auto title loans and home equity loans, while others may be unsecured loans not attached to anything other than the money coming in.